Onyx39/Huffman-decoding-algorithm/README.md

 Secondly, you have to create an empty text file (with Notepad for example).

 # Before you run the code
-You need to fill the requirements and adapt the 3 paths in the main code to your own machine.
+You need to fill the requirements and adapt the 3 paths in the src/paths.py file to your own machine.

 # Results
 The program prints some information about the compression rate in the console.